| King Janeka Once there was a yogi that loved his master. He was

 by the king, "That selfish worldly king treats a great yogi like me and

 wants me to wait to see him."
 He was not in a good mood at all.
+He, however, found a nice place to take a luxurious bath

 and a beautiful place to meditate.
 He really enjoyed the place and